i0am0arunava/vscode_extention_SIMPLE_chatbot/README.md

-#snippetspeak-c  - VSCode Chatbot Extension
+# Ask-To-Me- VSCode Chatbot Extension

-snippetspeak-c is a powerful chatbot extension for Visual Studio Code, designed to assist developers by providing relevant information and help directly within the editor.
-Built with Node.js and TypeScript, EngiBot leverages custom data to enhance your coding experience.
+this is a VSCode extension that brings AI-powered chat capabilities directly into your development environment.
+With EngiBot, you can have interactive conversations with an AI assistant while coding, getting instant assistance, suggestions, and even a bit of fun along the way.

 ## Features

 - **Chat with AI:** EngiBot allows you to chat directly within VSCode, enabling you to interact with an AI assistant seamlessly.

 - **Custom Data Integration:** EngiBot is equipped with custom data tailored for engineering and development contexts, providing relevant responses and assistance specific to your coding needs.

 - **Node.js and TypeScript:** Built using Node.js and TypeScript, EngiBot leverages the power of these technologies to ensure efficiency, reliability, and scalability.

 ## Installation

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon in the Sidebar.
-3. Search for "snippetspeak-c" or click this [link](https://marketplace.visualstudio.com/items?itemName=arunavapari.snippetspeak-c).
+3. Search for "EngiBot".
 4. Click on the Install button.

 ## Usage